deepotrus/dotfiles/README.md

 $ make install (as root if needed)
 ($ make uninstall to remove)
 ```
-After you run wal and update colorschem with pywal, run walogram:
+After you run wal and update colorscheme with pywal, run walogram:
 ```bash
 $ walogram
 ```